AgaToma/PopPersonality/README.md

 <h3>Go to quiz</h3>

-To proceed to the quiz page, user clicks the Go to quiz button.
+To proceed to the quiz page, user clicks the Go to quiz button.<br>
 ![Quiz intro btn](docs/readme-images/quiz-intro-btn.JPG)

 <h2>Quiz page</h2>